 - Athletes who participate in high-risk sports for ACL injuries that involve jumping, cutting and pivoting (eg, basketball, soccer, lacrosse, volleyball, etc)

 - Athletes who demonstrate movement patterns that are high risk for injury (can be determined through screening assessments)

 - Athletes with a history of lower extremity injury

 - Athletes under the age of 18, as early as age 12

 Services we offer:

-Educational seminars to increase awareness regarding ACL prevention programs and to provide information to female athlete, parents and coaches, with the addition of preventative exercise workshop.
+- Our physicians offer educational seminars on the importance of ACL injury prevention.
+Geared towards female athletes, parents and coaches, these seminars also include a preventative exercise workshop.
 To schedule an educational seminar, please call (617) 643-3866.

-Evaluation and consultation for athletes of all levels, including ACL prevention screening, preventative training programs and performance optimization recommendations.
+- The Mass General Sports Physical Therapy team offers evaluation and consultation for individual athletes of all levels, including ACL injury prevention screening, preventative training programs and personalized performance optimization recommendations.
 To make an appointment for a consultation or screening, please call Mass General Sports Physical Therapy at (617) 643-9999.